huangm96/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Route and middleware

 - [ ] Describe Middleware?

+A middleware function takes three parameters: req, res, next.
+There are three types of middleware, built-in, third party and custom.
+We can use middleware to write the functionalities that we need in our apps.

 - [ ] Describe a Resource?

+When designing a RESTful Web API, keep the following principles in mind:

+everything is a resource.
+each resource is accessible via a unique URI. resources can have multiple representations. communication is done over a stateless protocol (HTTP). management of resources is done via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+   json()

 - [ ] How can we partition our application into sub-applications?

+    We can use routers.

 ## Project Setup